Save Money & Energy

 - Don’t run the dishwasher unless it’s completely full.

-- Replace standard incandescent light bulbs with compact fluorescent.
-They last 10 times as long and they cost much less to operate.
+- Replace standard incandescent light bulbs with LED.
+They have a longer lifespan and cost less to operate.

 - Keep light fixtures and bulbs clean.
 Dust absorbs 50 percent of light.